prplphase/prplphase/README.md

 ###

 I'm **Wilkerson**, a Data Engineer from Brazil.
-I work with data pipelines and analytical platforms — music is part of the process.
+I work with data pipelines and analytical platforms -- and music is part of the process.

 📈 **Working with:** Python, Spark, Airflow, Azure, and Databricks
 🔍 **Exploring:** cloud architecture, distributed computing, and data engineering best practices